-Talking about the square root of 5, well it belongs to a long list of irrational algebraic number.
-It has been categorized in such list because square root of 5 cannot be expressed as a fraction and has an infinite number of decimals.
-Besides, the exact numeric value or square root 5 can never be determined perfectly.
+The square root of 5 belongs to a long list of irrational algebraic number.
+It has been categorized in such list because the square root of 5 cannot be expressed as a fraction and has an infinite number of decimals.
+Besides, the exact numeric value for it can never be determined perfectly.

 The square root of 5 is usually written as √5 in mathematics and is said to be the positive algebraic number which if multiplied by itself will give the prime number 5.
 It is more accurately called the principal square root of 5 and this is basically to distinguish itself from the negative number with similar property.

 That being said, the 5 square root appears in the fractional expression for the golden ratio.
 Like √2 and √3, the square root of 5 also appears extensively in the formulae for exact trigonometric constants.
 It also appears in several other instances.
 Geometrically, √5 has been said to correspond to the diagonal of a rectangle having sides of length 1 and 2.
 This is yet again proved by the Pythagorean Theorem.

 The numerical value of the square root of 5 which has been shortened to 50 decimal places is as follows: 2.23606797749978969640917366873127623544061835961152… This is the simplified value of 5 square root.
 Interestingly, data from December 2013 reveals that the numerical value of √5 in decimal has been computed to be at least ten billion digits.

 How to find the square root of 5?